Smilence7/TalkGPT/README.md

 # Welcome to Spe2Spe
-Spe2Spe is a speech-to-speech AI assistant based on OpenAPI service with a set of customized features.
+Spe2Spe is a speech-to-speech AI assistant based on OpenAPI services with a set of customized features.